 - oats and flour - for the crumble topping

-How to Make an Apple Galette
+How to Make a Vegan Apple Galette

 An apple galette is super quick to make - especially when you're using store-bought puff pastry.
 It's a very impressive apple dessert that just happens to be vegan as well!
 Here's the easy steps: